rajaneeshk90/protocol-specifications-rk/docs/BECKN-010-Keyword-Definitions-for-Technical-Specifications.md

 2. [Pramod Varma](https://github.com/pramodkvarma)
 3. [Venkatraman Mahadevan](https://github.com/venkatramanm)

 # Abstract

 This document outlines the definitions of key words that are commonly used in technical specifications, standards, and protocols.
 The aim is to provide a uniform interpretation of these terms to avoid ambiguity and misinterpretation.

+# Scope

+This document is intended for the following audience:

+1. Anyone reading or writing beckn protocol technical specifications
+2. Developers implementing beckn protocol requirements
+3. Quality assurance teams testing beckn implementations
+4. Technical writers creating beckn documentation

+## Prerequisites

+Readers of this document must:

+1. Have knowledge of technical documentation standards
+2. Have understanding of RFC 2119 terminology
+3. Have basic knowledge of beckn protocol concepts

 # Introduction

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [rfc 2119](https://datatracker.ietf.org/doc/html/rfc2119).
 These definitions aim to ensure that the terms are understood precisely and consistently to avoid confusion in the interpretation of standards, specifications, and protocols.

+# Problem

+How to ensure consistent interpretation of technical requirements and specifications across all beckn protocol implementations and documentation?

+# Solution

+Implement standardized keyword definitions based on RFC 2119 that provide clear, unambiguous meaning to requirement levels in technical specifications.

+# Implementation Details

+## Definitions

+### MUST

+The term "MUST" implies an absolute requirement.

+### MUST NOT

+The term "MUST NOT" indicates an absolute prohibition.

+### REQUIRED

+The term "REQUIRED" is synonymous with "MUST".

+### SHALL

+The term "SHALL" is equivalent to "MUST".

+### SHALL NOT

+The term "SHALL NOT" is equivalent to "MUST NOT".

+### SHOULD

+The term "SHOULD" indicates a strong recommendation.

+### SHOULD NOT

+The term "SHOULD NOT" indicates a strong recommendation against.

+### RECOMMENDED

+The term "RECOMMENDED" is synonymous with "SHOULD".

+### MAY

+The term "MAY" indicates that an item is truly optional.

+### OPTIONAL

+The term "OPTIONAL" is synonymous with "MAY".

+# Examples

 ## Examples and Correct Usage